Israel Experience – Privacy Policy and Notice

 In the event of any concerns about data protection practices at IE, you may contact our Data Protection Officer at iedpo@israelexperience.org.
 EU persons have the right to lodge a complaint with a supervisory authority.

-With regard to Personal Data about a minor under 16 years old, the IE will endeavour to process personal data only with the consent of the holder of parental responsibility over the minor.
-IE will make reasonable efforts to verify that consent is given or authorised by the holder of parental responsibility of the child but cannot generally take responsibility for misrepresentation by persons as to their age.
+With regard to Personal Data about a minor under 16 years old, Israel Experience will endeavour to process personal data only with the consent of the holder of parental responsibility over the minor.
+Israel Experience will make reasonable efforts to verify that consent is given or authorised by the holder of parental responsibility of the child but cannot generally take responsibility for misrepresentation by persons as to their age.

-If you have any reasonable questions or comments concerning this Privacy Policy, you are welcome to send us an email or otherwise contact us at iedpo@israelexperience.org and if we can help, we will make an effort to reply within a reasonable timeframe.
+If you have any reasonable questions or comments concerning this Privacy Policy, you are welcome to send us an email or otherwise contact our DPO at iedpo@israelexperience.org and if we can help, we will make an effort to reply within a reasonable timeframe.

 Web design by Vertical Loop.
 Web development by Addicott Web.